andreidae/SeXY/README.md

 The seXY method requires:
 1. Raw sequencing reads of the target individual,
 2. an assembled genome of the target species/or closely related species hereafter referred to as the ‘reference genome assembly’, and
 3. assembled X and Y chromosomes from a related chromosome-level assembly hereafter referred to as the ‘reference sex-chromosome assembly’.
-The general outline of the seXY method is presented visually in Figure1.
-In general, the steps of seXY are:

 In general, the steps of seXY are: